Expo (UN)SHAME

 Ugo Woatzi

-Ugo Woatzi (°1991) is a Belgian visual artist whose work moves between photography, video and installation.
+Ugo Woatzi is a visual artist whose work moves between photography, video and installation.
 Through a queer lens, Woatzi explores visibility, intimacy and resilience, often blurring the boundaries between vulnerability and strength.
 Their practice draws on collaboration and performance, creating images that are at once personal and political.
-With a sensitivity for both the body and its surroundings, Woatzi constructs spaces where multiplicity can thrive — resisting the hierarchies that label certain identities or desires as “unnatural.”
+With a sensitivity for both the body and its surroundings, Woatzi constructs spaces where multiplicity can thrive.

 Loïs Soleil